 It’s true that China has successfully produced the highest number of world table tennis champions.
 However, other factors attribute to China’s domination in table tennis.
 Rivals, authors, and coaches typically refer to three theories to explain why Chinese players dominate table tennis.

-- Table Tennis is the national sport in China, and the sport is ingrained in the Chinese culture, which works as the biggest competitive advantage for the Chinese table tennis players.
+- Table Tennis is the national sport in China, which is ingrained in the Chinese culture and works as the biggest competitive advantage for Chinese table tennis players.

 - The Chinese table tennis federation employs innovative training techniques.
 A three-tier training program, tactics like the blue partnership.
 Digital innovations give players a competitive advantage in international competitions.

-The three theories are the most significant lead to the Chinese dominance in table tennis.
+The three theories are the most significant that led to the Chinese dominance in table tennis.
 In addition, several strategies and national policies attribute to China’s leadership in table tennis.
 Keep reading to learn about China’s unique approach and strategies to global table tennis domination.